cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### JDK 13: Folding constants

-While there are a few other nice little optimizations coming in JDK 13, the one that got me all excited is this one:
+There are a few nice little optimizations coming in JDK 13, including one that should make a category of really trivial concatenations bootstrap really fast.

+However, the one that really got me excited is this one:

 Instead of binding in a simple prepender for each argument and each constant, bind surrounding constants to the prependers for the arguments.
 This prepender will then prepend the suffix